Background pattern

 What can happen if a blood clot forms in a vein?

-• If a blood clot forms in a vein in your leg or foot, it can cause deep vein thrombosis (DVT).
+• If a blood clot forms in a vein of the leg or foot, it can cause deep vein thrombosis (DVT).

-The risk of a blood clot in a vein is higher during the first year of taking a combined hormonal contraceptive for the first time.
-The risk may be higher if you start taking a combined hormonal contraceptive again (the same medicine or a different medicine) after a break of 4 weeks or more.
+The risk of having a blood clot in a vein is higher during the first year in which you take a combined hormonal contraceptive for the first time.
+The risk may also be higher if you start taking a combined hormonal contraceptive (the same medicine or a different one) after an interruption of 4 weeks or more.

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.